vasi/pystickies/README.md

 #pystickies
 ---

 Converts the database from the Mac's "Stickies" program into RTF files, one per sticky.
-This is platform-independent, it doesn't use Cocoa to do the conversion, but rather uses heuristics to find the RTF data.
+This is platform-independent, it doesn't use Cocoa to do the conversion, but rather uses heuristics to find the RTF data within the Stickies database.

 ##Requirements

 [pyth](https://github.com/brendonh/pyth)

 [termcolor](http://pypi.python.org/pypi/termcolor) (optional, for printing to the terminal)

 ##Examples